TheThingsArchive/ttn/mqtt/README.md

   "port": 1,                          // LoRaWAN FPort
   "counter": 2,                       // LoRaWAN frame counter
   "is_retry": false,                  // Is set to true if this message is a retry (you could also detect this from the counter)
-  "payload_raw": "AQIDBA==",          // Base64 encoded payload: [0x01, 0x02, 0x03, 0x04]
+  "confirmed": false,                 // Is set to true if this message was a confirmed message "payload_raw": "AQIDBA==",          // Base64 encoded payload: [0x01, 0x02, 0x03, 0x04]
   "payload_fields": {},               // Object containing the results from the payload functions - left out when empty "metadata": {